shuai-xu/flink/docs/dev/connectors/kafka.md

 The constructor accepts the following arguments:

-1. The topic name / list of topic names
+1. The topic name/list of topic names
 2. A DeserializationSchema / KeyedDeserializationSchema for deserializing the data from Kafka
 3. Properties for the Kafka consumer.
   The following properties are required: